Juanjdurillo/intro_unix/processes/README.md

 int dup(int fd);
 int dup2(int fd,int fd2);
 ```
 The first variant of `dup()` (with only one argument) returns the number of the file descriptor that points to the same entry in the open file table as the used argument.
-The returned file desciptor is the lowest-numbered desciptor still available.
+The returned file descriptor is the lowest-numbered descriptor still available.
 The second variant, `dup2()`, allows indicating the number of the file descriptor we want to point to the same entry in the open file table as the first argument.
 If this descriptor belongs to an open file, the function closes the file for us before the duplication.
 The following image depicts the process status after performing a call to `dup(1)`.

 ![Files and Processes after `dup()`](./files_processes_dup.png)

 The same net effect can be achieved by using the function `fcntl()` instead of `dup()` or `dup2()`.
-See bellow:
+See below:
 ```c
 dup(fd);
 ```